FAQchock full of all kinds of helpful info

 How concerned should I be about the altitude?

 Altitude affects each traveler differently and until you have visited an area with high altitude, it is impossible to predict how your body will react.
 For this reason, we recommend having at least 2 or 3 days to acclimatize in Cusco before beginning your trek.
 Starting off with an acclimatizing hike to the ruins above Cusco or a tour of the Sacred Valley is often very helpful as well.
 This time allows your body to begin acclimatizing (though full acclimatization would take several weeks) and provides travelers a good indication of how they will feel once they begin hiking.
 Travelers commonly report mild altitude symptoms such as fatigue, headache, or light-headedness during their first day or two at elevation.
 Many Cusco hotels have oxygen available for travelers feeling the effects of the elevation.
-Severe altitude sickness is rare.
+Severe altitude sickness and HAPE and HACE is rare.
 In this case, the best treatment is to go down to lower elevation as soon as possible.
 We have never had a traveler that had to be evacuated to low altitude.
 Many severe cases of altitude sickness are the result of a pre-existing condition that is aggravated by the altitude.
 It is important to ask your doctor whether or not travel to high altitude is advised, especially if you have a pre-existing heart or lung condition such as high blood pressure, asthma, angina, etc. You might also want to ask your doctor about prescription diuretics that many travelers swear by to help them adjust to the altitude more readily.
+Newer research has also suggested that anti-inflammatory medications taken regularly are useful in preventing altitude sickness.
+Please note we are not medical professionals so please consult with your medical doctor prior to any high altitude trip.

 How far in advance should I book?